- Destinations

 PERFORMANCE

-The Park District works to continuously address the needs of the community and improve the quality of services, parks, and facilities without relying solely on taxes to support these efforts.
-The following charts measure the Park District’s efforts in maximizing alternative funding, efficiently aligning resources, and managing funds and debt in a sustainable manner.
+The Park District works to continuously address the needs of the community and improve the quality of services, parks, and facilities without relying solely on taxes to support these efforts. Â The following charts measure the Park District’s efforts in maximizing alternative funding, efficiently aligning resources, and managing funds and debt in a sustainable manner.

 Non-Tax Revenue includes the percent of revenue collected by the Park District that does not come from the local tax levy, such as program revenue, fees and charges, sponsorships and donations, intergovernmental revenue (including grants), rental income, other miscellaneous revenue (including non-resident fees, vending machine revenue, rebates, etc.), and other financing sources (including debt service proceeds and transfers).
-The Park District’s set a goal to reach 50% by 2024 but reached it in 2021 instead.
-Hover over the chart for more detail.
+The Park District’s goal of collecting at least 50% of revenue from non-tax sources has been achieved annually over recent years.
+Hover over the chart for more detail.Â

 *Data for this chart is updated annually from results from the Park District’s annual audit.